BestTimesToVisit.com Logo

 Top Things to Do

 This unique museum offers a poignant and often humorous exploration of love and loss through everyday objects donated by people worldwide.
-Each item tells a story, creating an unexpectedly emotional and thought-provoking experience.
-Allow at least an hour to truly absorb the narratives.
+Each item tells a story, creating an unexpectedly moving and relatable experience that's unlike any other museum.

 Explore the Dolac Market's Red Umbrellas